Ned Leeds: Fictional character biography

-During the "Dead No More: The Clone Conspiracy" storyline, a clone of Ned Leeds is created by Ben Reilly (posing as Jackal) and is seen in New U Technologies' facility Haven.
-The clone is revealed to have survived the end of the event and disguised himself as a hobo to continue watching over Betty.
-It is shown that Betty still cares for Ned.
-While still unaware of his survival, Ned feels that he is proud of Betty's accomplishments.
-The clone later dies during a conflict between Spider-Man, Rhino, Taskmaster and Black Ant and tries to warn Spider-Man of something after Betty in the near future, revealed to be the real Ned Leeds, apparently revived.
+During the "Dead No More: The Clone Conspiracy" storyline, a clone of Ned Leeds is created by Ben Reilly.
+Leeds is among the few surviving clones after many of them die from the Carrion virus; he later disguises himself as a hobo to continue watching over Betty Brant.
+The clone later dies during a conflict between Spider-Man, Rhino, Taskmaster, and Black Ant.

-In Symbiote Spider-Man: Alien Reality, set before Ned's death, Ned is revealed to have become the sorcerer apprentice of Baron Mordo while serving as the Hobgoblin, training under him in the art of reality-altering chaos magic.
-On assisting Mordo in reshaping reality to make Mordo Sorcerer Supreme, Ned also makes himself Spider-Man's main archenemy, before luring the wall-crawler to the Sanctum Sanctorum to do battle with him, killing his Aunt May in front of Peter's newly resurrected uncle.
-Swearing revenge, Peter retreats into his own body, with Venom taking over his functions to train for years in a pocket dimension with Doctor Strange to defeat Ned, beating the Hobgoblin to a pulp as his girlfriend the Red Cat flees, before travelling into the realm of Nightmare to return reality to its normal state, with both Peter and Ned losing their memories of the "alien reality" as a result.
+In Symbiote Spider-Man: Alien Reality, set before Leeds's death, Leeds is revealed to have become the sorcerer apprentice of Baron Mordo while serving as Hobgoblin, training under him in the art of reality-altering chaos magic.
+While assisting Mordo in reshaping reality to make Mordo Sorcerer Supreme, Leeds also makes himself Spider-Man's main archenemy, before luring Spider-Man to the Sanctum Sanctorum to do battle with him, killing his Aunt May in front of Peter's newly resurrected uncle.
+Swearing revenge, Peter retreats into his own body, with Venom taking over his body.
+Venom trains for years in a pocket dimension with Doctor Strange to defeat Leeds, eventually traveling into the realm of Nightmare to return reality to its normal state.
+Peter and Leeds both lose their memories of the alternate reality as a result.

-By the time Spider-Man meets Kindred in person during the "Last Remains" arc, he finds that Kindred had dug up the bodies of Ned Leeds, Ben Parker, George Stacy, Gwen Stacy, Jean DeWolff, and Marla Jameson and sat them around a dinner table.

-In spite of this, Ned is revealed to have been alive all along, his body having resurrected immediately following his assassination due to him having ingested Norman Osborn's Goblin Formula beforehand.
-After spending years in hiding, stalking Betty, he reveals himself to her and convinces her to let him back into her life, getting back together with her and eventually even having a child together.
-In "The Hobgoblins' Last Stand", both Ned and Kingsley are both turned into Hobgoblins again by the Queen Goblin, serving as her enforcers.
+Leeds is revealed to have been alive all along, his body having resurrected immediately following his assassination due to him having ingested Norman Osborn's Goblin Formula beforehand.
+After spending years in hiding, stalking Betty Brant, he reveals himself to her and convinces her to let him back into her life, getting back together with her and eventually even having a child together.
+In "The Hobgoblins' Last Stand", both Leeds and Kingsley are both turned into Hobgoblin by the Queen Goblin, serving as her enforcers.